 In 2012, by initiative of the California Craft Brewers Association, the California state Senate voted unanimously to pass SCR 66, a resolution introduced by Senator Corbett to declare February as “California Craft Beer Month.”

-Great America Beer Festival® Support Your Local Brewery Guilds Pavilion
+Great America Beer Festival® Protect Craft Guilds Pavilion

-Each year at the Great American Beer Festival, guilds participate and pour unique beers at the Support Your Local Brewery Pavilion.
+Each year at the Great American Beer Festival, guilds participate and pour unique beers at the Protect Craft Guilds Pavilion.
 This pavilion provides a promotional and educational opportunity for guilds to bring information on their state guild, state beer trail maps, and most importantly, serve member brewery beers not otherwise available on the festival floor, to thousands of beer enthusiasts.

 This pavilion is an immense opportunity for very small and resource-challenged breweries that can’t make it to the festival with their own booth.